wisp-lang/wisp/Readme.md

-Side effect of this is that same thing may be expressed in a few differnt ways, although it's unlikely to cause problems instead it should lead to very natural APIs from both JS and lisp perspective.
+Side effect of this is that same thing may be expressed in a few differnt ways, although it's unlikely to cause problems instead it should lead to very natural APIs from both JavaScript and LISP perspective.

 ```clojure
 (parse-int x)